timabell/charmconsulting.co.uk/index.md

 Charm Consulting offers systems integration services to eCommerce businesses looking to streamline operations, eliminate manual processes and give a better a service to customers.

+We are specialising in using [Codeless Platform's Business Process Automation]([https://www.codelessplatforms.com/business-process-automation-platform/) (BPA) to solve your integration problems, but will consider other solutions including leveraging our extensive custom software development experience.

 ## About Us

-Founded in 2012 by [Tim Abell](https://timwise.co.uk/) Charm Consulting has previously focussed on custom software delivery.
-As of 2021 Charm Consulting is growing its delivery capability and switching focus to systems integration.
+Founded in 2012 by [Tim Abell](https://www.linkedin.com/in/timabell/) Charm Consulting has previously focussed on custom software delivery.
+As of August 2021 Charm Consulting is growing its delivery capability beyond the founder's own skills and switching focus to systems integration.

 ## Let's Chat